ttsunion/Deep-Expression/README.md

 Therefore, I wanna to open up Deep Express framework, to synthesis audio signals from text directly.

 In previous frameworks (Aaron van den Oord et al., 2016; Jonathan Shen et al., 2017; Yuxuan Wang et al., 2017; Wei Ping et al., 2017), people tended to normalized audio data, and may eventually loss of sound rhythm.
-In Deep Express, model was trained by using 16bit-interger signals directly.
+Even though they claimed that they synthesized natural human voice, synthesized audios from their systems, there is still a gap with real vocals.
+In Deep Express, model was trained by using 16bit-interger signals directly to synthesize amazing real human voice.

 # Step1
 python preprocess.py